Understanding Your Fantasy Football League

 While trades are an important part of fantasy football, the primary method for player acquisition is the waiver wire.

-Waivers work in different ways depending on the league, but generally, waivers start at a given time during the week (such as Wednesday at noon), with owners having until that point to submit a claim for available players on the waiver wire.
-If multiple owners put in a claim for the same player, whichever owner has waiver priority gets that player.
+Waivers work in different ways depending on the league, but generally, waivers start at a given time during the week (such as Wednesday at noon), with managers having until that point to submit a claim for available players on the waiver wire.
+If multiple managers put in a claim for the same player, whichever manager has waiver priority gets that player.
 Waiver priority is usually assigned like NFL draft picks, the player in last place has the first waiver priority.
-After the waiver period is over, players on the waiver wire are all unrestricted free agents and can be added by any owner on a first-come-first-served basis.
+After the waiver period is over, players on the waiver wire are all unrestricted free agents and can be added by any manager on a first-come-first-served basis.

-Waiver rules vary greatly from league-to-league.
+Waiver rules vary greatly from league to league.
 In some leagues, waiver priority is assigned and re-ordered each week based on performance.
-In other leagues, waiver priority is carried over from one week to the next until the owner uses it.
+In other leagues, waiver priority is carried over from one week to the next until the manager uses it.
 Some leagues include provisions where if a player is dropped, even past the waiver date, then that player cannot be acquired for a full 24 or 48 hours.

 Some leagues even have a free agent acquisition budget (FAAB) that makes the waiver wire a bidding process with a set amount of money allocated per team for the entire year.
 After that budget is used up, players can only be added after the waiver period is over in these types of leagues.